SamSpeedX/SamSpeedx/README.md

 ### 👨‍💻: About Me :
 - I'm SIMON Also know as SAM OCHU.
 - I am a student <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Tanzania. <br>
-- I'm current learning Php JavaScript and Python.
+- I'm current learning React js and Laravel.
 - I'm looking for collaboration to improve more experience.
 - Contact me <a href="https://wa.me/255780771116">Whatsapp</a>
 - [ hire me ](https://wa.me/255780771116) for backend development.